daviaraujocc/food-genius-ai/README.md

 2. **Food101 Model**
     - This model classifies images into 101 different types of food using the Food101 dataset.

-Both models are based on the EfficientNetB2 architecture and were trained using PyTorch.
+Both models are based on EfficientNetB2 architecture and were trained using PyTorch.
 Pretrained models are located in the `models` directory.

+#### 📈 Performance 📈

+Both models were trained using the Adam optimizer with a learning rate of 0.001 and a batch size of 32 for 10 epochs, with 80% accuracy.

 ### 🛠️ Technologies Used 🛠️